marvz73/PressForce/README.md

 # PressForce
-A plugin of wordpress that would communicate to salesforce
+A plugin of wordpress that would easily import contacts to wordpress from salesforce.